 Are there any other costs?
 Is there anything I need to bring?

 Berliner Platz 2 NEU in Teilbänden 1.
 Teil chapters 16-18 and Raststätte 6.
 ISBN 9783126060691.
 Please try: Grant and Cutler - http://www.foyles.co.uk/Grant-and-Cutler-at-Foyles (020 7734 2012) and The European Bookshop - http://www.europeanbookshop.com (020 7734 5259).

 When I've finished, what course can I do next?

 German 2 upper module 2.
 Please, enrol early to avoid disappointment.
-If you would like to revise, you may be interested in some grammar workshops on Friday afternoons.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.

 See the course guide for term dates and further details